 Trait #8: Mood

-Is he or she usually sunny, cheerful?
+Is he or she usually sunny and cheerful?
 Positive or serious and analytical?
-Does your child find the positives of situations or collect all the ways that an experience is negative and displeasing, reviewing the details repeatedly.
+Does your child find the positives of situations or collect all the ways that an experience is negative and displeasing, reviewing the details repeatedly?
 Parents of children who are very serious and analytical can at times feel like nothing is ever good enough.
 However, these analytical children hold enormous gifts and will make excellent architects, builders, programmers, and are generally great in the sciences.

 Trait #9: Distractibility